 If a Member is approved for secondary paramedic pay for less than a full month, the monthly amount shall be pro-rated accordingly.
 Effective January 1, 2014, the City shall provide all necessary continuing education, certifications, and state and local licensure fees for Secondary Paramedics.
-In addition, effective the first full pay period following March 21, 2018, a Secondary Paramedic who is temporarily designated as the Primary Paramedic for periods exceeding one hour will receive an additional 7.5% of their base salary \$2.58 per hour for the entire shiftperiod of time that they are so designated.
+In addition, effective the first full pay period following March 21, 2018, a Secondary Paramedic who is temporarily designated as the Primary Paramedic for periods exceeding one hour will receive an additional \$2.58 per hour for the period of time that they are so designated.
 A temporary assignment for one hour or less will not be compensated.